 Star Trek (1966-9) fans may lay claim to the idea of the hi-tech amusement park going amok having been done first in the episode Shore Leave (1966).
 Nevertheless, Westworld makes positively ingenious use of the idea – that of a highly sophisticated theme park allowing tourists to playact Western myths using androids, which then inexplicably goes amok.
 Westworld was the directorial debut of Michael Crichton.
 Michael Crichton, a former Harvard medical school graduate, had had enormous success with his novel The Andromeda Strain (1969) and the film then adapted from it The Andromeda Strain (1971).
 Crichton used the clout that the success of Andromeda had given him to make his directorial debut with the tv movie Pursuit (1972), adapted from his novel Binary, a thriller about bio-terrorism.
 From there, Michael Crichton then went onto make Westworld which, despite being made on a modest budget, ended up becoming one of the most successful science-fiction films at the box-office in the era prior to Star Wars (1977).

 Almost all of Michael Crichton’s science-fiction is dominated by the theme of technology running amok – of complex systems going afoul due to unforeseen accidents or basic human error.
-This theme runs through The Andromeda Strain where a dazzling high tech biological containment facility is nearly destroyed by something as small as a jammed ticker-tape printer; The Terminal Man (1974) where attempts to pacify an epileptic with wires in the head cause him to become addicted to the shocks and run amok; and Jurassic Park (1993) where genetically recreated dinosaurs get loose when a greedy employee shuts the security system down.
+This theme runs through The Andromeda Strain where a dazzling high tech biological containment facility is nearly destroyed by something as small as a jammed ticker-tape printer; The Terminal Man (1974) where attempts to pacify an epileptic with wires in the head cause him to become addicted to the shocks and run amok; and Jurassic Park (1993) where genetically recreated dinosaurs get loose when a greedy employee shuts the security system down; or the nanotech swarm run amok in his novel Prey (2002).
 Westworld came with a highly-attention grabbing advertising poster and byline “Welcome to Westworld where nothing can go worng,” a line that sums up Michael Crichton’s recurrent techno-fear preoccupations perfectly.